cristyalmonte/cristyalmonte/README.md

 - 🔭 **Working on:** [Nostr](https://nostr.com/) projects, focused on decentralized communication.
 - 🚀 **Maintainer:** [RelayRunner.org](https://relayrunner.org) & [RelayWizard.com](https://relaywizard.com).
 - 🎓 **Passionate about:** Creating educational content to make tech accessible.
-- 💬 **Ask me about:** Decentralized networks, data science, or anything tech.
+- 💬 **Ask me about:** Decentralized networks, data science and engineering.
 - ⚡ **Fun fact:** When I'm not coding, I'm experimenting with sourdough—balancing the *sweet* and the *sour*.

 <!--